 Transitioning out of the military can be hard for many as they leave behind an organization and service that is clear about its purpose.
-You volunteered for this purpose, poured sweat and blood into this purpose, and were surrounded by others in a similar pursuit of this purpose.
-Thus, when you transition out of the military it is easy to feel out of place, a little lost, and disheartened that purpose seems so elusive.
+You volunteered for this purpose, poured sweat and blood into this purpose and were surrounded by others in a similar pursuit.
+Thus, when you transition out of the military, it is easy to feel out of place, a little lost and disheartened that purpose seems so elusive.

 Jobs and Careers

 Jobs are steppingstones and a means to provide for financial obligations.
 Careers are the pursuit of one's life work.
 And the fact for most in this world is that the path to a purposeful career often holds many jobs.

 As a result, there is nothing wrong with holding a job post-military while you are seeking and contemplating your career.
 Everyone has bills to pay, but that doesn't have to mean you give up on finding purpose.
 Just recognize the job for what it actually is while you keep exploring your purpose.

 The Risk Can Be Worth It

 However, don't feel obligated to remain in the same career post-military that you might have picked at age 17 because the recruiting pamphlet made it look amazing.
 Your military job experience can lead to some amazing jobs and amazing careers, but it is entirely possible your passion rests outside of what you already know.

-These traits find value in a variety of industries and are easily transferrable.
-So if you spent the past 4 years as an aircraft mechanic but your passion is a career writing, then now seems like a good time pick up that pen and paper.
+These traits find value in a variety of industries and are easily transferable.
+So if you spent the past four years as an aircraft mechanic but your passion is a career in writing, then now seems like a good time to pick up that pen and paper.